 Ian Gordon, co-author of Great Lengths, is a former competitive swimmer, water polo player and lifeguard and a GP in Bournemouth.
 He has served as team doctor to the Great Britain swimming team since 1993 and as Head of Medical Services for the Amateur Swimming Association since 2005.
 He is also a vice president of Worthing Swimming Club, which he joined as a nine year old in 1963, and a life member of the Bournemouth Dolphins SC.
 Great Lengths reflects more than 25 years of research into historic swimming pools, during which Ian has built up one of the most comprehensive archives in the country.

-Hugh Hornby studied Modern History at Oxford University and spent six years as curator of the National Football Museum in Preston.
-He is the author of Eyewitness Football (2000), and has also been a regular contributor to the Lancashire Evening Post and Lancashire Life.
-When not travelling around Britain to watch games of Uppies and Downies or his beloved Preston North End, Hugh is often to be found playing crown green bowls.
-He is currently working on a new title for Played in Britain, Bowled Over - the bowling greens of Britain.
+Hugh Hornby studied Modern History at Oxford University, spent six years as curator of the National Football Museum in Preston and has been a regular contributor to the Lancashire Evening Post and Lancashire Life .
+He is the author of two Played in Britain titles: Uppies and Downies (2008) and Bowled Over (2015).
+When not travelling around Britain to watch traditional football games or his beloved Preston North End, Hugh is often to be found at St Michael's Bowling Club, where he is captain, secretary and greenkeeper.
+He is also secretary of the North Lancashire and Fylde Crown County Bowling Association.

 Ged O'Brien, the author of Played in Glasgow, qualified as a primary and secondary school teacher, working in Manchester, where he also acted as a consultant to the National Museum of Labour History and chaired the Greater Manchester branch of the Football Supporters Association.
 Thereafter he taught in both Nottingham and Southampton, before moving to Glasgow in 1993 to become project director of what was to be the world's first national football museum, opened at Hampden Park in 2001.
 He also served for five years as chair of the Association of Sports Historians.
 By this time, totally smitten with Glasgow, he returned to teaching in 2005.